College Major Assessment: How Do College Students Learn Best?

 How Do Introverted Student Types Learn Best?

-Introverts who have completed an MBTI Assessment have shown to learn best by studying alone or in small groups.
-They prefer and excel in reading and writing more so then in verbal communication and public speaking.
+Introverts who have completed an MBTI Assessment have been shown to learn best by studying alone or in small groups.
+They prefer and excel in reading and writing more so than in verbal communication and public speaking.
 They also need quiet when studying as opposed to extraverted students who like some background noise when learning.

 How Do Sensing Student Types Learn Best?